adoptium/temurin-build/RELEASING.md

     - Add build scripts for the new JDK release.
 Example for [JDK 14](https://github.com/adoptium/temurin-build/commit/808b08fe2aefc005cf53f6cc1deb28a9b323ff)
     - Regenerate build jobs:
       - Create a New Item in the folder linked above that copies the `pipeline_jobs_generator_jdk` job.
 Call it `pipeline_jobs_generator_jdk<new-version-number>`.
       - Change the `Script Path` setting of the new job to `pipelines/build/regeneration/jdk<new-version-number>_regeneration_pipeline.groovy`.
-Don't worry if this currently doesn't exist in this repo, you'll add it in step 3.
+Don't worry if this currently doesn't exist in this repository, you'll add it in step 3.
       - Update the `Script Path` setting of the JDK-HEAD job (`pipeline_jobs_generator_jdk`) to whatever the new JDK HEAD is.
 I.e. if the new head is JDK16, change `Script Path` to `pipelines/build/regeneration/jdk16_regeneration_pipeline.groovy`
   - If you are REMOVING a JDK version:
     - Delete the job `pipeline_jobs_generator_jdk<version-you-want-to-delete>`